Parimatch1/SV-Guides-Revamped/Fugitive Recovery Protocol Guide.md

 If you get split with the person who you were paired with, you may either spawn a new car and find them or ask them to pick you up.

-Before I dismiss you, I will give you 60 seconds to find a partner.
-You must remain with this partner for the duration of the session.
+Before I dismiss you, I will give you 60 seconds to find a partner and for the fugitives to finish hiding.
+You can change partners or go solo if you feel like it.

 `[Wait 60 Seconds]`